RedisJSON/RedisJSON/docs/commands/json.nummultby.md

 @return

-@bulk-string-reply - the stringified new values for each path, or @null-reply element if the matching JSON value is not a number.
+@bulk-string-reply - the stringified new values for each path, or @nil-reply element if the matching JSON value is not a number.

 @examples